Harstad is the largest town in Norway's Versteralen Islands with history that goes back to the Stone Ages.

 Our Hurtigruten ship sails into Harstad at 8 a.m. as one of the company’s ships does every day like clockwork.
 How a shipping line can cling to such strict schedules with the vagaries of winter and weather is perhaps something only the Vikings would understand.

 Harstad is an anomaly: an industrial dock in, arguably, the most attractive part of Norway.
 It is the largest town in the Versteralen Islands whose beauty has only one competitor: the craggy Lofoten Islands, which sprawl in their own archipelago to the southwest.
-Those two island groups are what makes the passengers exclaim this is the part of the voyage they would surely come back to in summer.
+Those two island groups are what makes the passengers exclaim is the part of the voyage they would surely come back to in summer.

 We have marked Harstad on the Hurtigruten map to show some of the places we’ve been writing about — and if the blue dots we’ve created seem somewhat tentative with a fuzzy border it may be because we are not always exactly clear where we are or were!
 The image on the left is the white medieval church that is our tour objective.